tannerdolby/angular-node-blog/README.md

 I originally used the [File System](https://nodejs.org/api/fs.html) module when developing locally but the lambda functions didn't play nicely with bringing other static files with them to aws, therefore the GitHub REST API allows us to fetch a file and read it's contents.

 Each post will be accessible via `/blog/some-post` where the title `some-post` represents the `title` keys in `blog.json` with the value slugified, (ie `title: "My Post"` would be accessed at `/blog/my-post`).
 You can view all blog posts via `/blog` and the most recent posts on the homepage.

+## Hosting

+You can headover to [Netlify](https://www.netlify.com/) to create an account if you don't already have one.
+Once you have setup the project locally, ie you clicked "Use this template" button or forked the repository.
+Next, simply login to your Netlify account and click "New site from git" then choose the repository in your users organization where this template is and your site will be deployed!

+Once your site is deployed on Netlify, make sure to take note of the sites URL.
+You will need to update the API endpoints located in `blog-client/assets/endpoints.ts`.
+This makes sure the right endpoints are being hit when making API calls.
+See [Notes](https://github.com/tannerdolby/angular-node-blog-template/blob/master/NOTES.md) for more.

 ## Making changes